Retroflex click: Occurrence

 As with other click articulations, retroflex clicks may be produced with various manners.
-An example is the voiced retroflex click in the Grootfontein !Kung (Central Juu) word for 'water', [ᶢ𝼊𐞷ú] (g‼ú).
+An example is the voiced retroflex click in the Grootfontein ǃKung (Central Juu) word for 'water', [ᶢ𝼊𐞷ú] (g‼ú).

 Damin is the only other language known to have had such a sound, though only the nasal click occurred.

-A retroflex series claimed for Ekoka !Kung turns out to be domed palatal clicks.
+A retroflex series claimed for Ekoka ǃKung turns out to be domed palatal clicks.